10-3-pursuit/lab-events/readme.md

 Attempt to implement _at least one_ of the following features:

-- [v] Increase the number of cells without increasing the width or height of the `#canvas` element.
+- [] Increase the number of cells without increasing the width or height of the `#canvas` element.
-- [] Change the event listener so that instead of clicking to fill a color, you hold down your mouse.
+- [x] Change the event listener so that instead of clicking to fill a color, you hold down your mouse.
 - [ ] Create a button that, when clicked, resets all cells so that they all have a background of white.
 - [ ] Create a button that, when clicked, changes all of the cells so that they match the `#current-color` element's background.